Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Methods

 \subsection{Definitions}

 We utilize density potential temperature, $\theta_\rho$ \cite{emanuel1994book} to characterize density currents including cold pools, defined as

 where $\theta$ is the potential temperature.
-The term $q_v$ represents the specific humidity of water vapor, while $q_l$ is the specific humidity of liquid water. $R_d$ and $R_v$ are the gas constants for dry air and water vapor, respectively.
+The term $q_v$ represents the water vapor mixing ratio, while $q_l$ is the liquid water mixing ratio. $R_d$ and $R_v$ are the gas constants for dry air and water vapor, respectively.

 The buoyancy of an air parcel relative to its environment is given by the reduced gravity:

 where $g$ is the gravitational acceleration, $\theta_{\rho}$ is the density potential temperature of the air parcel, and $\theta_{\rho,e}$ is the density potential temperature of the environment.